heatseeknyc/hardware/README.md

 TODO - how to cause an I/O sample every time nodes wake up?
 Possibly large nonzero IR value will trigger just one initial read?

+TODO - use EE=1 on all nodes, to enable encryption

 ### Power Consumption

 cyclic sleep < 50µA